 Number 2, fish sauce

-Fish sauce is another essential seasoning sauce to have if you love cooking asian food, along with soy sauce.
-In Vietnamese, Thai and Korean cuisine use a lot of fish sauce to buff up the flavor, so if you love those strong umami flavors – definitely have a fish sauce in your kitchen.
+Fish sauce is another essential seasoning sauce to have if you love cooking Asian food, along with soy sauce.
+Vietnamese, Thai, and Korean cuisine uses a lot of fish sauce to buff up the flavor, so if you love those strong umami flavors – definitely have a fish sauce in your kitchen.

 Number 3, miso

-So, because I’m Korean I feel like I’m supposed to say dwenjang, but I completely understand that miso is a whole lot more easy to get in any regular grocery stores as well.
-Also, miso has more fine texture and not as strong flavor as dwenjang so you can use it in more variety of recipes.
+So, because I’m Korean I feel like I’m supposed to say doenjang, but I completely understand that miso is a whole lot easier to get in any regular grocery store as well.
+Also, miso has a more fine texture and not as strong a flavor as doenjang so you can use it in more variety of recipes.

-Definitely have either white or red miso up to your taste – white miso is a little more lighter & sweet.
+Definitely have either white or red miso up to your taste – white miso is a little lighter & sweet.
 Red miso is a little more stronger and salty.
 Or there is actually yellow miso, combined half and half of white and red.
-But what ever you can find have one miso in you’re refrigerator since its a very useful way to season the food, stir fry, dressing, marinating, soup, stewBOMB.
+But whatever you can find have one miso in you’re refrigerator since it’s a very useful way to season the food, stir fry, dressing, marinating, soup, stewBOMB.
 You’ve got to have miso.

 Number 4, cooking wine

-But I understand some of you guys do not want to consume any alcohol for your cooking, in that case this is just not an essential to you.
+But I understand some of you guys do not want to consume any alcohol for your cooking, in that case, this is just not essential to you.